opengeospatial/e-learning/source/wmts/text/main.rst

 Example GetCapabilities Requests
 --------------------------------

 Under the procedural-oriented style, a WMTS client can request a ServiceMetadata document using KVP with HTTP GET in the following manner.
 This example was adapted from the WMTS 1.0.0 Reference Implementation at the OGC `Compliance Testing GitHub Wiki <https://github.com/opengeospatial/cite/wiki/Reference-Implementations>`.
-The URL was wrapped to improve readability.
+The URL has been wrapped to improve readability.

 .. code-block:: properties